Select menu: Data | Generate Random Sample

 Sets the size of sample to be generated.

 Sets the seed for the random number generator.
 A value of 0 will use a random seed generated from the system clock if this is the first use of the generator; otherwise it will continue the sequence previously used.
-If the seed is taken from the system clock a message will be produced in the output indicating its value, enabling it to be re-used.
+If the seed is taken from the system clock a message will be produced in the output indicating its value, allowing it to be re-used.

 Any particular non-zero integer seed will always produce the same underlying sequence of pseudo-random numbers before transformation to the required distribution, so the seed should normally be set to 0 except when you wish to exactly repeat the random sample.